- $13 Billion+ Won

 - Implied Warranty: An implied promise by the manufacturer (or other liable party) that the product, if used as intended, will not cause any harm.

 The breach of warranty cause of action covers any person who would reasonably be expected to use to product.

-Product liability lawsuits can be filed alone in Florida, or as part of a class action if the defective product injured a large number of people in the same manner.
+Product liability lawsuits can be filed alone, or as part of a class action if the defective product injured a large number of people in the same manner.
 In a product liability class action lawsuit, a small group of people will represent upwards of thousands of people who have suffered similar injuries.
 Filing or joining a class action may be appropriate when the amount of damages each plaintiff receives would be nominal and where the potential value of an individual suit would not outweigh the legal costs involved.
 A class action lawsuit is not normally used when consumers have suffered severe or unique injuries.

-One of the biggest hurdles in a food poisoning products liability case is connecting the injury to the food.
+One of the biggest hurdles in a food poisoning product liability case is connecting the injury to the food.
 In most cases, the food will have been consumed or thrown away by the time the food poisoning or injury manifests.
 Evidence that can help to prove causation can include samples of food from the same batch from the manufacturer or supplier, evidence of bacteria or microorganisms in both the victim and the food supply, or, if possible, the actual product that was consumed.

-An Orlando product liability attorney can help to collect the evidence necessary to substantiate your claim, as well as determine under which cause of action you should proceed.
+A product liability attorney can help to collect the evidence necessary to substantiate your claim, as well as determine under which cause of action you should proceed.